 About the NGAs

-Information about the Radio 3 New Generation Artists Scheme.
+Here's all you need to know about the Radio 3 New Generation Artists Scheme

-The BBC Radio 3 New Generation Artists Scheme helps to support young musicians on the threshold of an international career to reach the next stage of their development and brings some of the world’s most promising new talent to listeners across the UK through BBC Radio 3 broadcasts.
+The BBC Radio 3 New Generation Artists Scheme helps to support young musicians on the threshold of an international career to reach the next stage of their development.
+It brings some of the world’s most promising new talent to listeners across the UK through BBC Radio 3 broadcasts.

-New Generation Artists regularly feature in some of Britain's most prominent festivals, including Cheltenham and Edinburgh International Festival; they also have the opportunity to commission new works thanks to a partnership between Radio 3 and the Royal Philharmonic Society.
+New Generation Artists regularly feature in some of Britain's most prominent festivals, from Cheltenham to Edinburgh International Festival.
+They also have the opportunity to commission new works, thanks to a partnership between Radio 3 and the Royal Philharmonic Society.
 The composers involved to date have included Simon Holt, Geoffrey Burgon, Augusta Read Thomas, Karin Rehnqvist, Mark-Anthony Turnage and Alexander Goehr.